Meha-S/MehaSharma/README.md

 📍 **California Polytechnic State University, San Luis Obispo, CA, USA\
 *-Designed the Graduate and Extended Education department's website with Adobe DreamWeaver to increase user experience and readability for 750+ graduate students*\
 *-Maintained International Center websites up to date for 600+ international students*

+ ## Projects

+- 💼 **Marine Bio-Acoustic Release System in C and Python**\
+*-  Engineered an Acoustic Release system to study underwater marine life with 11% of the assigned budget of $10k*\
+*- Devised a receiver system that triggers the underwater system at 200m depth to release the hydrophone for data collection*\
+*- Designed a underwater servo release system that leaves no debris on retrieval and can be deployed for 6 months*

+- 💼 **Music Synthesizer in C**\
+ *- Designed a synthesizer to create 16 musical notes between A5-G3 on a numeric keypad*\
+ *- Documented a detailed design report to analyze cost, security and ethics of the product*\
+ *- Programmed an envelope with ADSR (Attack, Decay, Sustain, Release) to allow users to manipulate volume and time spent at that volume\

+- 💼 **Walking Wellness Feature**\
+*- Developed a retractable motor treadmill for long distance flights for Boeing with 15+ team members for a $10k budget*\
+*- Modeled an in-flight treadmill system that would reduce the risk of Deep Vein Thrombosis which is known to increase by 223% during long air travels*\
+*- Built the motor system and speed controls for the safe usage of the in-flight treadmill*

 ## Technology & Tools
 **Programming Languages<br />**